 This section presents the values of each of the parameters needed to run this example.
-First, from the PASS Home window, load the Inequality Tests for Two Proportions in a Repeated Measures Design [Odds Ratio] procedure window by clicking on Proportions, then Repeated Measures Designs, then Tests for Two Proportions in a Repeated Measures Design using Odds Ratios.
-You may then follow along here by making the appropriate entries as listed below or load the completed template Example3 from the Template tab on the procedure window.
+First, from the PASS Home window, load the Tests for Two Proportions in a Repeated Measures Design [Odds Ratios] procedure window by expanding Proportions, then Two Independent Proportions, then clicking on Repeated Measures, and then clicking on Tests for Two Proportions in a Repeated Measures Design [Odds Ratios].
+You may then make the appropriate entries as listed below, or open Example 3 by going to the File menu and choosing Open Example Template.

+Option Value

 Data Tab

-Find Power and Beta
+Find .Power and Beta

 Power Ignored since this is the Find setting

-Alpha
+Alpha .0.05

-N1 10 to 100 by 10
+N1 .10 to 100 by 10

-N2 Use R
+N2 .Use R

 R 1.0

-OR1 0.4 to 0.8 by 0.1
+OR1 .0.4 to 0.8 by 0.1

 P2 0.6

-Μ 7
+M 7

 Covariance Type Compound Symmetry

 Rho 0.5

 Test Statistic Based on Log(OR): logit(P1)-logit(P2)

-Alternative Hypothesis Two-Sided
+Alternative Hypothesis .Two-Sided